Piano: Specialized

-The toy piano, introduced in the 19th century, is a small piano-like instrument, that generally uses round metal rods to produce sound, rather than strings.
+The toy piano, introduced in the 19th century, is a small piano-like instrument that generally uses round metal rods to produce sound, rather than strings.
 The US Library of Congress recognizes the toy piano as a unique instrument with the subject designation, Toy Piano Scores: M175 T69.

 In 1863, Henri Fourneaux invented the player piano, which plays itself from a piano roll.
 A machine perforates a performance recording into rolls of paper, and the player piano replays the performance using pneumatic devices.
 Modern equivalents of the player piano include the Bösendorfer CEUS, Yamaha Disklavier and QRS Pianomation, using solenoids and MIDI rather than pneumatics and rolls.

 A silent piano is an acoustic piano having an option to silence the strings by means of an interposing hammer bar.
 They are designed for private silent practice, to avoid disturbing others.

-Edward Ryley invented the transposing piano in 1801.
+In 1801, Edward Ryley invented the transposing piano.
 This rare instrument has a lever under the keyboard to move the keyboard relative to the strings, so a pianist can play in a familiar key while the music sounds in a different key.

 The minipiano is an instrument patented by the Brasted brothers of the Eavestaff Ltd. piano company in 1934.
 This instrument has a braceless back and a soundboard positioned below the keys—long metal rods pull on the levers to make the hammers strike the strings.
 The first model, known as the Pianette, was unique in that the tuning pins extended through the instrument, so it could be tuned at the front.

 The prepared piano, present in some contemporary art music from the 20th and 21st century is a piano which has objects placed inside it to alter its sound, or has had its mechanism changed in some other way.
 The scores for music for prepared piano specify the modifications, for example, instructing the pianist to insert pieces of rubber, paper, metal screws, or washers in between the strings.
 These objects mute the strings or alter their timbre.

+Some Viennese fortepianos incorporated percussion effects, brought into action by levers.
+These were used in pieces such as Mozart's Rondo alla Turca.

 The pedal piano is a rare type of piano that has a pedal keyboard at the base, designed to be played by the feet.
 The pedals may play the existing bass strings on the piano, or rarely, the pedals may have their own set of bass strings and hammer mechanisms.
 While the typical intended use for pedal pianos is to enable a keyboardist to practice pipe organ music at home, a few players of pedal piano use it as a performance instrument.

 Wadia Sabra had a microtone piano manufactured by Pleyel in 1920.
 Abdallah Chahine later constructed his quartertone "Oriental piano" with the help of Austrian Hofmann.